DAFoam/DAFoam.github.io/pages/mydoc/mydoc_get_started_runscript.md

 In the next section, we define the optimizer to use in "--opt".
 We use [pyOptSparse](https://github.com/mdolab/pyoptsparse) to set optimization problems. pyOptSparse supports multiple open-source and commercial optimizers.
 However, in runScript.py, we only provide optimizer setup for [slsqp](http://www.pyopt.org/reference/optimizers.slsqp.html) (default) and [snopt](https://ccom.ucsd.edu/~optimizers/solvers/snopt).
 Refer to [pyOptSparse documentation](https://mdolab-pyoptsparse.readthedocs-hosted.com/en/latest/) for all supported optimizers.

-The "--task" argument defines the task to run, which includes "opt": run optimization, "run": run primal and adjoint solver once, "solveCL": solve for alpha0 for a given CL_target, and "testSensShape": verify the adjoint sensitivity.
+The "--task" argument defines the task to run, which includes "opt": run optimization, "runPrimal": run the primal analysis, "runAdjoint": run the adjoint derivative computation, "solveCL": solve the angle of attack (alpha0) for a given CL_target. "verifySens": verify the adjoint accuracy, "testAPI": test the API of tutorials using Travis.

 We then define some global parameters such at "U0": the far field velocity, "p0": the far field pressure, "nuTilda0", "k0", "epsilon0", "omega0": the far field turbulence variables, "CL_target": the target lift coefficient, "alpha0": the initial angle of attack, "A0": the reference area to normalize drag and lift coefficients.